-The Laboratory Advisory Committee of the Bureau of Indian Standards is one of the six statutory advisory committees of the Bureau and advises BIS on policy matters relating to establishment and operation of its laboratories and other laboratory related matters.
+The Laboratory Advisory Committee of the Bureau of Indian Standards is one of the six statutory advisory committees of the Bureau and advises BIS on policy matters relating to the establishment and operation of its laboratories and other laboratory-related matters.
 LAC members are Bureau members.
 The LAC advises BIS on policy matters relating to:

-- Testing activities to support research and development programme of the Bureau.
+- Testing activities to support the research and development programme of the Bureau.

 - Participation in National and International Accreditation System for testing and also for calibration.

-- Formulation of guidelines for facilitating the Bureau in recognizing any laboratory in India or abroad for the purpose of testing and associated activities in accordance with sub-rule (2) of Rule 10.
+Formulation of guidelines for facilitating the Bureau in recognizing any laboratory in India or abroad for the purpose of testing and associated activities in accordance with sub-rule (2)

 - Other related laboratory matters.

-- The recognition shall in no way be a guarantee from BIS concerning utilization of lab for testing of samples drawn under BIS Product Certification Scheme.
+- The recognition shall in no way be a guarantee from BIS concerning the utilization of lab for testing of samples drawn under the BIS Product Certification Scheme.

 Criteria for recognition of laboratories in India

-- The lab will have complete in-house test facilities for the relevant Indian Standard.
-It shall be fully equipped to test the product strictly in accordance with test methods given in the relevant Indian Standards with exemptions such as: Specialized test for which limited facility is available in the country or the test which are not routinely required, e.g. radioactive test in packaged drinking Water and pull out test in HSD / TMT bars.
-The exceptions will be specifically considered and allowed by the Competent Authority on merit of the case.
+The lab will have complete in-house test facilities for the relevant Indian Standard.
+It shall be fully equipped to test the product strictly in accordance with test methods given in the relevant Indian Standards with exemptions such as Specialized test for which limited facility is available in the country or the test which are not routinely required, e.g. radioactive test in packaged drinking water and pull out a test in HSD / TMT bars.
+The exceptions will be specifically considered and allowed by the Competent Authority on the merit of the case.

-- In case of breakdown of testing facility, subcontracting may be allowed by BIS till the equipment is repaired or for a period of six months whichever is less.
-The sub- contractor shall be accredited as per IS/ISO/IEC 17025 or ISO/IEC 17025 or a BIS recognized lab for the same parameter.
-Under any exceptional circumstances subcontracting may be permitted by BIS on merit of the individual case.
+In case of breakdown of testing facility, subcontracting may be allowed by BIS till the equipment is repaired or for a period of six months, whichever is less.
+The sub-contractor shall be accredited as per IS/ISO/IEC 17025, or ISO/IEC 17025, or a BIS recognized lab for the same parameter.
+Under any exceptional circumstances subcontracting may be permitted by BIS on the merit of the individual case.

 - Availability of adequate electrical power and water supply, where such inputs are required for testing.

-- Lab shall give declaration regarding applicable statutory clearances.
+- The lab shall give a declaration regarding applicable statutory clearances.

-- All testing related activities including receipt and preparation of samples and all activities relating to contract review shall be carried out in a single premise.
-Hence the lab should have adequate and proper space as well as infrastructure for storage of samples before and after testing in the same premise.
+All testing-related activities, including receipt and preparation of samples and all activities relating to contract review, shall be carried out on a single premise.
+Hence the lab should have adequate and proper space as well as infrastructure for storage of samples before and after testing on the same premise.

 - The fee as prescribed by BIS from time to time shall have to be paid by the laboratory.